By Dushyant Shekhawat Nov. 14, 2019

 It’s this denial of historical facts that characterises contemporary criticism of Nehru, more than half a century after his death.

-Even now, as 2018 winds to a close, the BJP hasn’t gotten tired of unloading on its favourite punching bag, Nehru.
+Don’t be fooled by the positive tweets the ruling party have put out today; the occasion of Nehru’s 130th birth anniversary exempts him from the normal brickbats.
+The BJP hasn’t gotten tired of unloading on its favourite punching bag, Nehru.
 As India’s first Prime Minister, charged with the task of helping a fledgling nation find its feet, his impact on modern Indian society cannot be denied.
 However, as we’ve learned from the right wing’s narrative on Nehru, his legacy can be twisted no end to rob him of his significance.

 Even as they actively try to tear down the legacy of one of India’s greatest sons, Modi and his ilk will be well-served to remember Vajpayee’s thoughts on Nehru.